freebasic/fbfrog/readme.txt

   respect C number literal dtypes & sizes.
 - Const folding probably also doesn't handle unsigned relational BOPs properly since it only does signed ones internally
+- Remove stats stuff and do real profiling with huge headers

+- Combine C/CPP expression parsers into one
 - Need some way to easily pass tk locations on to AST nodes, perhaps astNewFromTK() or similar that copies over the location automatically
 - Need some high-level way to combine locations into one, etc. which is currently